Are Private Investigators Legal? [Capabilities & Limitations]

 4. Run background checks

-People also hire private detectives to run a background check on an individual or group.
+People also hire private detectives to run background checks on individuals or groups.
 This could be because the client suspects foul play or just to know more about someone.

-In some cases, they are used by clients to confirm or investigate investment groups.
-This is done in order to know if such a group is legit or if they have a license to operate in that jurisdiction.
+Occasionally, they are used by clients to confirm or investigate investment groups.
+This is done to know if such a group is legit or if they have a license to operate in that jurisdiction.

 5. Assisting lawyers

-Private investigators are also used by civil lawyers or criminal defense lawyers.
+Civil lawyers or criminal defense lawyers also use private investigators.
 They help in gathering more evidence about a case or a client.

 For example, if a lawyer suspects a victim who claims to have suffered an injury is lying, he or she uses the investigator to verify.